Household Wealth

 Read notes below for more information on chart

-View data for chart 2 (XLSX 14.26KB)
+View data for chart 2 (XLSX 14.24KB)

-Households’ total investments in new housing and financial assets totalled €8.9bn in Q4 2024.
-Of this, investment in new housing equalled €3.5bn, mainly unchanged compared to the previous quarter.
-New financial investments were primarily in deposits (€2.1bn) and in other financial items (€2.7bn), comprising life insurance policies and annuities (€1.9bn) and pension entitlements (€1.0bn).
+Households’total investmentin new housing and financial assets totalled €16.7bn in Q1 2025.
+Of this, investment in new housing equalled €2.3bn, which is €1.2bn lower than in the previous quarter.
+Financial investments were primarily in currency and deposits (€3.2bn), and in other financial items (€11.3bn).
+The latter include investment in life insurance and annuity entitlements of €12.4bn, mainly related to insurance unit-linked products.

 In recent years, Irish households have generally displayed positive quarterly investment in housing and financial instruments, with the only significant exceptions being some divestments in insurance and pension entitlements in some quarters.